 Bravely, Gretchen wipes the tear away, smiles, and leaves.
 She is ready to start her new life as a star journalist.

-Each story had a different focus.
+Each of these 55 word short stories had a different focus.
 In The Park was meant to have a twist in the story.
 Chicago Sorrow’s focus was to have a clear protagonist who faces a life or death crisis but has a moment of growth.
 And last, Moving On was meant to sow a seed that could be turned into a longer short story.

 Do you think I accomplished these goals in the exercises?
 Please leave a comment to let me know what you think.
 But, please remember that these are my first try, so be gentle.